Hijikata Toshizō: In popular culture

 The Shinsengumi have become a popular subject for films, television, and manga and anime, ranging from historical drama to comedy and romance.
 As a leader of the group, Hijikata is usually a prominent character in such productions.

 The novel Moeyo Ken, written by Ryōtarō Shiba, is a dramatization of Hijikata's life.
 The novel was adapted into a film in 1966 and a television series in 1970 where Hijikata was played by Asahi Kurizuka.
 Adapted from the same novel in the 2021 film Baragaki: Unbroken Samurai, Hijikata was played by Junichi Okada, a member of Japanese boy band V6.

 Hijikata is depicted in the 1999 film Gohatto ("Taboo") (played by Takeshi Kitano) and the 2013 NHK Taiga drama Yae no Sakura (played by Jun Murakami).
 He was also played by Koji Yamamoto in both the 2004 NHK Taiga drama series Shinsengumi! (including the single-episode sequel Shinsengumi!: Hijikata Toshizo Saigo no Ichinichi) and 2015 morning drama series Asa ga Kita.
 He is the protagonist in Morita Kenji's manga Getsumei Seiki, and in Mibu Robin's Baragaki ("Red Demon").

 He is also featured in a number of other anime and manga series, including Gintama (an inspired character named Hijikata Tōshirō 土方 十四郎), Peacemaker Kurogane, Intrigue in the Bakumatsu - Irohanihoheto, Ghost Slayers Ayashi (as a child, with a brief glimpse of his future death); Kaze Hikaru, Shura no Toki, Hell Girl, Soar High!
 Isami (inspired character: Toshi Tsukikage) and the popular otome game/anime series Hakuouki: Shinsengumi Kitan.
 Hijikata is also a supporting character in Shin Teito Monogatari, the prequel to the bestselling historical fantasy novel Teito Monogatari (Hiroshi Aramata).
 In the manga and anime, Drifters, Hijikata serves as one of the antagonists, who holds hatred to the protagonist, Shimazu Toyohisa, because he is an ancestor of the Shimazu clan he fought.
 He is also a main character in the manga Golden Kamuy, having been secretly imprisoned in Abashiri Prison instead of killed.

 Hijikata appears in the 2014 historical fiction novel The Soldier and the Samurai.(ISBN 1500183059) In 2024, the story of Hijikata served as a backdrop for the 27th Detective Conan movie The Million-Dollar Pentagram.
 Hijikata is a antagonist in anime series Ao no Miburo.

 Hijikata is one of the main characters in the 2014 video game Ryū ga Gotoku Ishin!, voiced by Nakamura Shidō II.
 He has the visual likeness of previous series antagonist Yoshitaka Mine.

 Hijikata appeared in the 2024 drama "With You I Bloom: The Shinsengumi Youth Chronicle" based on the 1963 Shinsengumi manga by Osamu Tezuka.
 He was portrayed by Shogo Sakamoto.

+Hijikata was also portrayed in the drama series “Song of the samurai” by actor Yuki Yamada, telling the story of his rise to vice-commander of the shinsegumi.